lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper.md

 - [SimplePdoWrapper::addWhereSubStmt](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/addWhereSubStmt.md) &ndash; defined in the comments of the SimplePdoWrapperInterface->update method.
 - [SimplePdoWrapper::boot](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/boot.md) &ndash; You can use this method to initialize a "query method" (see SimplePdoWrapperInterface for more details).
 - [SimplePdoWrapper::storeQueryObject](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/storeQueryObject.md) &ndash; Stores the query object so that we can get the errors out of it.
+- [SimplePdoWrapper::onSuccess](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/onSuccess.md) &ndash; A hook for other classes to use.
 - [SimplePdoWrapper::addAssignmentListSubStmt](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/addAssignmentListSubStmt.md) &ndash; for INSERT or UPDATE like statements.